ndsurgenor/moonshot/README.md

 ## UX Design

-The site is aimed at helping customers to easily access information regarding the restaurant opening/closing times, menu, and location, as well as providing a simple interface for making, viewing, updating, and deleting bookings made with the restaurant.

-The site is also designed with the restaurant manager/site administrator in mind, providing an admin-only area accessible via https://east-street-bc0671035c95.herokuapp.com/admin
+The site is aimed at helping users to easily upload their personal photos of the nightsky alongside inrelevant info such as what the photo shows, where/when it was taken, and what equipment was used.
+It also aims to give users the ability to view, upvote, and comment on the photos uploaded by other users of the site.

 ## Strategy

 ### Milestones & User Stories
 This project was developed with 6 milestones (epics) in mind.
 From each of these milestones a number of dev goals and user stories were created, each one given a prioritisation using the MoSCoW method.
-The detail of these milestones, goals and stories is outlined below; further detail regarding sprints, MoSCoW designation and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](https://github.com/users/ndsurgenor/projects/6) created for the project.
+The detail of these milestones, goals and stories is outlined below; further detail regarding sprints, MoSCoW designation and acceptance criteria (covered under Structure) are included on the [GitHub Projects Kanban Board](LINK TO BE ADDED) created for the project.

 ![Kanban](static/images/readme/kanban.png)

-#### Milestone 1 - Initial Setup
+#### Milestone 1 - API & Frontend Setup
 - 1.1 - Dev Goal: set up Django REST and its supporting libraries via the IDE in order for API development to begin
-- 1.2 - Dev Goal: set up the Django project and app
+- 1.2 - Dev Goal: set up the app and models to allow the API to process data
-- 1.3 - Dev Goal: create an early Heroku deployment to ensure all is working from the very start and allow continuous testing throughout production
+- 1.3 - Dev Goal: create an early API deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production
+- 1.4 - Dev Goal: set up ReactJS and its supporting libraries via the IDE in order for frontend development to begin
+- 1.5 - Dev Goal: create an early frontend deployment to Heroku to ensure all is working from the very start and allow continuous testing throughout production

-#### Milestone 2 - Main Site Pages
+#### Milestone 2 - Site Navigation
-- 2.1 - User Story: as a Site Visitor/User I want to access info/links from the home page so that I can easily discern information and make a booking
+- 2.1 - User Story: as a Site Visitor/User I want access to navigation links at the top of every page so I can easily move between different areas of the site
-- 2.2 - User Story: as a Site Visitor/User I want to view the opening times so that I can see when the restaurant is open before I book
+- 2.2 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
+- 2.3 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site
+- 2.4 - Dev Goal: set up 404, 403 and 500 pages to correctly handle any access/server issues encountered by users

+#### Milestone 3 - User Access
-- 2.3 - User Story: as a Site Visitor/User I want to view the restaurant menu so that I can see what food is available before booking
+- 3.1 - User Story: as a Site Visitor/User I want have a clear indication as to whether or not I am logged in/logged out so I can easily discern if I need to sign up/sign in before accessing certain pages
+- 3.2 - User Story: as a Site User I want to remain logged in to the site until I choose otherwise so that my experience is not interuppted by having to continously re-enter my username and password
-- 2.4 - User Story: as a Site Visitor/User I want to view the location/address of the restaurant so that I know where the restaurant is located
+- 3.3 - User Story: as a Site User I want view additional navigational links so that I can access those areas of the site only available to registered users
+- 3.4 - Dev Goal: write defensive code to prevent visitors/logged-out users from accessing links/pages only intended for registered users of the site who are currently logged in

-#### Milestone 3 - Booking Site Access
+#### Milestone 4 - Home & Profile Pages
-- 3.1 - User Story: as a Site Admin I want to view all customer details/bookings so that I can plan for required table numbers/sizes
+- 4.1 - User Story: as a Site Visitor/User I want to view all user posts from the home page so I can see the latest content when first accessing the site
+- 4.2 - User Story: as a Site User I want to be able to continously scroll through posts so that I don't have to navigate between and reload multiple pages
-- 3.2 - User Story: as a Site Visitor I want to sign up to the site so that I can make bookings
+- 4.3 - User Story: as a Site User I want to be able to search for posts using tags/keywords so I can view content specifically related to those tags/keywords and specific users
-- 3.3 - User Story: as a Site User I want to sign in to the site so that I can make/view/adjust/delete bookings
+- 4.4 - User Story: as a Site User I want to be able to select an individual post from the feed so I can view details, comments, and upvotes directly associated with that photo
-- 3.4 - User Story: as a Site User I want to be able to log out from the booking area so that no-one can change my details inadvertently or otherwise
+- 4.5 - User Story: as a Site User I want to be able to access a personalised profile page so that I can add an avatar and personal bio

-#### Milestone 4 - CRUD Functionality
+#### Milestone 5 - Individual Posts
-- 4.1 - User Story: as a Site User I want to make an online booking so that I can secure a table for a particular date, time & group size
+- 5.1 - User Story: as a Site User I want to be able to upload my own astrological photos to the site so that they are shared on the home page and can be commented on/upvoted by other users
-- 4.2 - User Story: as a Site User I want to view my booking(s) so that I can see if it has been recorded correctly and remind myself of its details
+- 5.2 - User Story: as a Site User I want to include specific details such as keywords, date, time, location etc. with my uploaded photos so that those details can be dispalyed alongside the photo for the benefit of other users
-- 4.3 - User Story: as a Site User I want to access/adjust my booking(s) so that I can correct an error/make necessary changes
+- 5.3 - User Story: as a Site User I want to be able to update the details of any photo I have added so that I can correct mistakes or add new information if required
-- 4.4 - User Story: as a Site User I want to cancel my booking(s) so that it/they no longer appear(s) on the system
+- 5.4 - User Story: as a Site User I want to be able to delete any photo I have added so that I can remove my photos from the site if I so desire
+- 5.5 - Dev Goal: write defensive code to prevent anyone from accessing the ability to update/delete posts which were not specifically uploaded by them

+#### Milestone 6 - Community Interaction
+- 6.1 User Story: as a Site User I want to be able to upvote other users posts so that I can show my appreciation for their photography
-- 4.5 - User Story: as a Site Admin I want to have the ability to accept/reject new bookings so that I can manage customer numbers within the restaurant
+- 6.2 User Story: as a Site User I want to be able to comment on other users posts so that I can ask questions and/or start a discussion about the photo

-#### Milestone 5 - Additional Coding
-- 5.1 - User Story: as a Site Admin I want to prevent bookings being made for unavailable dates/times so that bookings are not made when the restaurant is closed
+- 6.3 - User Story: as a Site User I want to view a feed of those posts I've upvoted so I have easy access to those posts I've shown a particular interest in
-- 5.2 - User Story: as a Site User I want to have on-screen confirmation during the authorisation/booking process so that I know my input has been recorded correctly
+- 6.4 - User Story: as a Site User I want to view a feed of those posts I've commented on so I have easy access to posts where I am involved in a discussion thread
-- 5.3 - Dev Goal: set up 404, 403 and 500 pages to correctly handle access/server issues when the site is in use

 ## Scope